SAN ANTONIO, TX SERVICES

 - Removal of your loved one from the place of death in a San Antonio Hospital, Nursing Home, Hospice Facility, another funeral home, or Medical Examiner.
-If your loved one is at the San Antonio Medical Examiner, there is an additional $25.00 cremation permit fee.
-(No “In Home” or “out of county” removals)
+If your loved one is at the San Antonio Medical Examiner, there could be an additional $25.00 cremation permit fee.
+In-home removals are an additional $150.

 - Refrigeration in lieu of embalming

 - Crematory Fee

 - Securing the Death Certificate and necessary cremation permits